top of page

 Technically, YES, you should wash, dry and IRON your fabrics before bringing them to class.
 There are many benefits to working with washed/dried/ironed fabrics: Prewashing prevents colors from bleeding and decreases shrinking around 5%.
 This ensures a better, longer lasting fit.
 Also, there are a LOT of chemicals in unwashed fabrics that can get transferred onto your students' hands and released into the air when ironing.
 That funny smell you smell when ironing unwashed fabric?
 That's probably Formaldehyde

 But....
 If you don't have time to complete the washing, drying AND IRONING before class it is OK to send it unwashed.
 I used to require that all fabric be washed and prepped before class, but I noticed a few things: 1) A lot of families were purchasing the day of class so there wasn't sufficient time -or- 2) It was washed but wasn't ironed so we had to spend 1/2 of our class time ironing.
 For older students that are able to iron their own fabric it isn't as big of a deal, but for younger students that means that I will be ironing it myself which not only means a lot of downtime for the student but also takes away from the other students in class.
-I don't want sewing class to cause any extra stress, so I let up on the requirements to make life easier for families.
+I don't want sewing class to cause any extra stress, so I let up on the pre-washing requirements to make life easier for families.
 That being said, it IS best to wash, but I promise there is NO judgment if you can't make it happen.
 Just do the best you can.
 All I ask is that if you do wash, please iron it thoroughly prior to class.
-Ideally pressed in half with the selvedge edges lined up.
+Ideally pressed in half with the selvedge edges lined up which is how it was folded when you bought it off the bolt.

 Q: Do students need to supply their own thread?